3DGenomes/METALoci/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 In order to be able to use the signal files in METALoci, we need to bin them.
 This is done with the ``metaloci prep``
 script.
 This script will take the signal files and bin them according to the Hi-C matrix resolution.
-It will also take
+It will then take
 care of assigning the proper 'amount of signal' to each bin if the signal is already binned to a higher resolution.
 If multiple files are provided, the script will merge them into a single file.
 If the bed files do not have a header,
 the name of the signal will be the name of the file.
 You need to provide the Hi-C matrix you will be using in further